foucault/nvfancontrol/README.md

 pass the additional `-f` or `--force` argument.
 To terminate nvfancontrol send a SIGINT or SIGTERM on Linux or hit Ctrl-C in the console window on Windows.

+### Third party interfacing

+nvfancontrol offers two ways to dump the output of the program for integration with third party programs.
+Using the `-j` option a JSON represantation of the current data is printed to `stdout`.
+As all other messages are printed to `stderr` the data can be parsed by reading new-line delimited data from the program's `stdout`.
+If this is not desirable a builtin TCP server is also provided which can be enabled using the `-t` option.
+This option can optionally be followed by a port number (default port is 12125).
+The server prints the JSON data through the socket and immediately closes the connection.
+The message is always terminated with a new-line character.

 Bugs
 ----
-Although nvfancontrol should work with most newer NVidia cards it has only been tested with only a handful of GPUs.
+Although nvfancontrol should work with most Fermi or newer NVidia cards it has been tested with only a handful of GPUs.
 So it is quite possible that bugs or unexpected behaviour might surface.
 In that case please open an issue in the bug tracker including the complete program output (use the `--debug` option).